python-hyper/hyper/README.rst

 large feature requests and changes.

-Before you contribute (either by opening an issue or filing a pull request), please `read the contibutor's guidelines`_.
+Before you contribute (either by opening an issue or filing a pull request), please `read the contribution guidelines`_.

-.. _read the contributor's guidelines: http://hyper.readthedocs.org/en/development/contributing.html
+.. _read the contribution guidelines: http://hyper.readthedocs.org/en/development/contributing.html

 License
 =======